-Total reinsurance recoverables at 31 December 2017 were (€1,957k) (2016: (€2,358k)).
-The recoverables are negative as the expected reinsurance premiums are greater than the expected claim amounts recoverable.
-This liability is presented as a negative asset on the Solvency II Balance Sheet.
+Total reinsurance recoverables at 31 December 2018 were (€1,239k) (2017: (€1,957k)).
+The reinsurance recoverable balance relates to the Best Estimate Liability.
+The reinsurance recoverable amount is negative because the expected reinsurance premiums are greater than the expected claim amounts recoverable.

-ALD did not hold any investments in special purpose vehicles at 31 December 2017.
+ALD did not hold any investments in special purpose vehicles at 31 December 2018.